As a mentor I would say my role is to firstly listen.

 Want to become a professional mentor?

 To join our pool of talented and dynamic industry creatives, you must have at least 3 years’ experience in your industry.
-You must attend a one-off mentor training, and be available to offer mentoring over a six month period.
-Read our Guide for Professional Mentors for full details.
+You must attend a one-off mentor training session, and be available to offer mentoring over a 6 month period.

-Also please see our Code of Ethics for Professional Mentors.
+Also please see our Code of Ethics for Professional Mentors

 To raise a concern, please contact the Mentoring Coordinator in the first instance at firstname.lastname@example.org.
 UAL students can also access confidential advice through the University’s Tell Someone service.

 You may also wish to read the Professional Mentoring programme's Privacy Statement.